Q: Each year, Pew Research Center conducts polls in dozens of countries. How does the Center conduct surveys in so many different places?

 - a detailed account of the method for choosing respondents (the sample design) and the challenges faced during fieldwork; extensive documentation of the population statistics used to evaluate sample performance, or in less formal terms, an understanding of the population targets that the fieldwork team is trying to hit (e.g., the share of men and women) and how successful they were in that effort.
 In the U.S., for comparison, these population statistics would be based on the work of the U.S. Census Bureau;

-- records for each interview of the interviewer who conducted it, as well as the supervisor overseeing that interviewer and the person who entered the resulting data.
-This allows for retrospective investigation of unusual patterns in the data;
+- records for each interview of the interviewer who conducted it, as well as the supervisor overseeing that interviewer and, if applicable, the person who entered the resulting data permitting a retrospective investigation of unusual patterns in the data;

 - extensive logistical details for each interview, including time of day, location, duration and presence of others; and

-- when possible, data on all contacts made to complete the survey, including households that did not respond to the survey invitation and people who refused to participate.
+- data on all contacts made to complete the survey, including households that did not respond to the survey invitation and people who refused to participate.

 Q: How involved is Pew Research Center in training the interviewers conducting the surveys?

 Over time, we have become more involved in this phase of a project.
-Mainly, we want to be certain that interviewers are familiar and comfortable with fieldwork protocols, and that they understand why they must follow these guidelines.
-It is logistically challenging for us to directly observe interviewer training in multiple countries.
-But we are working to develop innovative solutions.
-For a multinational survey in Latin America, for example, we observed training sessions via video link.
-For a project in Eastern Europe, we arranged for a centralized gathering of field supervisors from different countries so that our staff could observe the training in person.
+Mainly, we want to be certain that interviewers are familiar and comfortable with the questionnaire and fieldwork protocols, and that they understand why they must follow project guidelines.
+It is not always logistically possible for us to directly observe interviewer training in multiple countries, but we are working to develop innovative solutions.
+For example, we regularly observe training sessions via video conferencing platforms.
+For other projects where travel is possible, we try to arrange a centralized gathering of field supervisors from different countries so that our staff can observe the training in person.

 Q: How does Pew Research Center oversee a survey project once it is in the field?

-During fieldwork, we require local vendors to use several quality control measures for monitoring interviews.
-First, a set percentage of the interviews must be supervised.
-Second, in face-to-face surveys, a random subset of each interviewer’s interviews must be “back-checked.”
+During fieldwork, we require local vendors to track multiple quality-control measures of interview and interviewer quality.
+For instance, a set percentage of the interviews need to be actively supervised.
+Second, in face-to-face surveys, a random subset of each interviewer’s interviews may be “back-checked.”
 This requires a colleague in the survey firm to check with a respondent – in person or by phone – and verify that the interview took place.
 Several survey questions are asked again to confirm answers.
-Finally, we do not allow one interviewer to conduct more than 5% of all interviews.
+Depending upon data privacy laws and consent, interviews in some countries are recorded as a quality-control tool.
+Another tactic is to monitor the percentage of interviews conducted by any given interviewer.
 This helps minimize the impact any single interviewer may have on the quality of the final dataset.

 Q: Have you ever encountered instances where interviewers did not follow the plan?
 If so, what did you do?

-There have been cases where fieldwork updates suggest that one or more interviewers were not following proper protocols.
-In such cases, we pause that person’s fieldwork and request additional information about the interviewer’s performance, such as length of interviews and the time of and between interviews.
-We try to recreate an interviewer’s daily work log and determine if he or she is conducting interviews appropriately, given the survey’s length and the country’s geography.
+There have been cases where fieldwork updates suggest that one or more interviewers were not following proper protocols – but this is certainly not the norm.
+In such cases, however, we pause that person’s fieldwork and request additional information about the interviewer’s performance, such as length of interviews and the time of and between interviews.
+We try to recreate an interviewer’s daily work log and determine if the interviewer is conducting interviews appropriately, given the survey’s length and (for face-to-face surveys) the country’s geography.